dgwalters-1974/portfolio/README.md

   <img align="left" width="30px" style="padding-right:10px;" src="https://cdn.jsdelivr.net/gh/devicons/devicon@latest/icons/scikitlearn/scikitlearn-original.svg"/>
 <br />
 <br />
-Designed for an audience with little knowledge of the subject but good technical foundations and an understanding of basic computer science, the idea was to follow the original perceptron algorithm as closely as possible, while highlighting the similarities logistic regression and its significance as a gateway to neural networks and deep learning.
+Built with Pytorch, this is an introduction to ML for an someone with little knowledge of the subject but good technical foundations and an understanding of basic computer science.
+The idea was to follow the original perceptron algorithm as closely as possible, highlighting the similarities logistic regression and its significance as a gateway to neural networks and deep learning.
 <br />
 <br />